fastn-community/header-template/README.md

 The sitemap present in `FASTN.ftd` is used to organise your package.
 This uses

-- `index.ftd`: It is the homepage which shows preview of front and back for your card
+- `index.ftd`: It is the homepage which shows preview of
-- `how-to-use.ftd`: It is page that gives the detail descriptions about each fields in the card component and how to use your package.
-It also shows some variant of this card (like when some fields are present).
+  your header

-The documentation for this template comes from [`business-card`](fastn-community.github.io/business-card)
+The documentation for this template comes from [`sitemap-header-template`](fastn-community.github.io/sitemap-header-template)

 *To know more about `fastn`, visit [`fastn` website](https://fastn.com/).
 Also